fvcaputo/fvcaputo.github.io/_posts/2017-07-03-reading-textures.markdown

 That was my small, but full of lessons, journey through the world of image files.
 I hope this can help people who got stuck in this part of creating your own object loader.
 I strongly using a third party library to read the data, as it can have all sorts of different formats.
 Though I to believe a lower level one such as libpng is they way to go if you are interested in learning how this loading actually works, as you can see by this post when I was using SOIL which abstracted all this stuff I had no idea of what it was actually doing (and it was doing A LOT).

 Also, can stress this enough, use a very simple object to test your loader.
-Don't throw in a huge object with tons of geometry and complex texture patters, it will be a lot harder to understand what is going know.
+Don't throw in a huge object with tons of geometry and complex texture patters, it will be a lot harder to understand what is going on.
 You can throw a complicated image (like the room image I used on the header of this post) to test it after you have got your small cube to work.

 # References